cloudposse/atmos/website/docs/design-patterns/layered-stack-configuration.md

 In the `stacks/catalog` folder, we define the defaults for each component using the [Component Catalog](/design-patterns/component-catalog) Atmos
 Design Pattern.

-In the `orgs/acme/plat/dev` folder, we split the `us-east-2` manifest into the following parts per category:
+In the `orgs/acme/plat/dev` folder, we split the `us-east-2` manifest into the following parts by category:

 - `us-east-2-load-balancers.yaml`
 - `us-east-2-data.yaml`